-Losing a body part can be an extremely traumatic event both physically and mentally.
+Losing one of your body parts can be an extremely traumatic event both physically and mentally.

 Amputation injuries may be sustained as the result of traumatic incidents such as an explosion, a construction accident, a car crash or an act of violence.

-An amputation is a catastrophic injury because once you lost a body part, you will likely lose its use and functionality.
+An amputation is a catastrophic injury because once you lost a body part, you will likely lose its use and functionality as well as reorient your life around your injury.
 Even if you may be able to obtain prosthetics, your body will never be the same again.
 You may lose your job, career and earning potential.

 In addition, you will have to spend a significant amount of money for medical expenses, surgeries and prosthetics and your mental health may suffer in the process.

 If your injuries were caused by someone else's negligence or wrongdoing, it is important that you obtain more information about your rights from the amputation attorneys at Bisnar Chase.

 If your need immediate legal help, please call our amputation injury attorneys at 800-561-4887 now.